 See additional information under Backpacking.

 The open meadows provide good views of Abernathy Ridge and across the Twisp River to the Sawtooth Range.
 The wildflowers put on an amazing display during July in these meadows.
-At about 3.25 miles an un-maintained trail on the left, the Abernathy Pass Trail, takes you to over 7000' and continues into Cedar Creek.
+At about 3.25 miles an un-maintained trail on the right, the Abernathy Pass Trail, takes you to over 7000' and continues into Cedar Creek.
 The lake is in a beautiful sculpted glacial basin on the north side of Gilbert Mountain.
 Specific Hazards/Difficulties: At about 1.75 miles, an avalanche chute crosses the trail, which may hold snow into July, use caution when crossing this hazard.
 The basin above the lake may have mining activity.
 If exploring this basin be aware of vertical shafts and loose rock.
 There is no bridge over North Creek and may be difficult to cross at high water.